jschneier/django-storages/docs/backends/gcloud.rst

   default: ``False``

-  Generate signed urls using the IAM Sign Blob API which doesn't require a service account private key file to be present in the env.
-  Set this setting to ``True`` if storing private key file isn't viable and you would rather generate signed urls using the IAM Sign Blob API.
+  Generate signed urls using the IAM Sign Blob API.
+See :ref:`iam-sign-blob-api` for more info.

 ``sa_email`` or ``GS_SA_EMAIL``

   default: ``None``

-  Allows override of the service account to be used for generating signed urls using the IAM Sign Blob API.
+  Override the service account used for generating signed urls using the IAM Sign Blob API.
+See :ref:`iam-sign-blob-api` for more info.
-  This setting is completely optional and should be used if the service account associated with your service/app isn't the one with the permissions to SignBlob.
-Also helpful for development use cases where private key file is not recommended.